"The Gables" Children's Home, Kew, c. 1971, courtesy of .

 The Gables first accommodated children in dormitories on the first floor, but in 1965 alterations were made so that the children were accommodated in three fairly self-contained units, upstairs and downstairs in the main building and in a cottage at the rear of the main building.
 At the same time the Home's rostered child care workers were replaced with cottage mothers.

-The Home was closed by the mid 1980s as part of the Department's rationalisation of residential child care resources.
+The Home was closed in 1985 as part of the Department's rationalisation of residential child care resources.
+The Gables Residential Unit 101 opened on the same site in 1985 and continued to operate until around 1992.

-The Gables was mentioned in the Bringing Them Home Report (1997) as an institution that housed Indigenous children removed from their families.
+The Gables was mentioned in the Bringing Them Home Report (1997) as an institution that housed Aboriginal and Torres Strait Islander children removed from their families.

 Last updated: